-In the creating & marketing of my art, it is my desire that God be glorified & honored. - Colossians 3:17
+In the creating & marketing of her art, it is her desire that God be glorified & honored. - Colossians 3:17

 Arts & Science Council Community Supported Arts 2020 Artist.
 Nine local artists have been commissioned to create limited edition artwork specifically for the program.
 Their work will be boxed and distributed as shares to CSA shareholders at pick-up events in Spring 2020.
 Shareholders will get three artworks at each event and will have one artwork by each artist by the end of the season.